Nusszopf/web-nusszopf/docs/dev.md

 ### Settings

-- turn default validations for css/less/sass/tailwind off and let stylelint take care of it (done in settings.json)
+- turn default validations for css/less/sass/tailwind off and let stylelint take care of it (.vscode/settings.json)